 Your GP will ask about your symptoms and examine your stomach for any lumpiness or tenderness.

 In 2015, the National Institute for Health and Care Excellence (NICE) published guidelines to help GPs recognise the signs and symptoms of stomach cancer and refer people for the right tests faster.
 To find out if you should be referred for further tests for suspected stomach cancer, read the NICE 2015 guidelines on Suspected Cancer: Recognition and Referral.

 Tests at hospital

-These may include a blood test and chest X-ray to assess your overall health.
+These may include a blood test and chest X-ray, which will assess your overall health.
 A sample of your stools may also be tested for blood.

-The various tests that you may have to diagnose stomach cancer are outlined below.
+The main tests used to diagnose stomach cancer are outlined below.

 An endoscopy is a procedure where a healthcare professional examines the inside of your stomach using a device known as an endoscope, which is a long, thin flexible tube with a light and a video camera at the end.

-If you need to have an endoscopy, you will not be able to have anything to eat or drink for between four to eight hours before the procedure.
-This is to ensure that your stomach and duodenum (top of the small intestine) are empty.
+If you need to have an endoscopy, you will not be able to eat or drink for between four to eight hours before the procedure.
+This is to ensure your stomach and duodenum (top of the small intestine) are empty.

-The endoscope will then be passed down your throat and into your stomach so that the specialist can look for any stomach ulcers or signs of cancer.
-If any tissue is found that may be cancerous, your specialist will take a sample of it for testing.
+The endoscope will then be passed down your throat and into your stomach so the specialist can look for any stomach ulcers or signs of cancer.
+If tissue is found that may be cancerous, your specialist will take a sample of it for testing.
 This procedure is known as a biopsy.
-The biopsy will then be examined underneath a microscope in a laboratory.
+The sample will be examined beneath a microscope in a laboratory.
 The results will show whether the cells are cancerous (malignant) or non-cancerous (benign) and normally take seven to 10 days to come back.